ThomasChung/thomaschung.github.io/_posts/2020-09-12-ergodox-layout.md

 categories: [keyboards]
 ---

-It took me a while to get the my OG EgroDox exactly the way I like, but here it is:
+It took me a while to get my OG EgroDox exactly the way I like, but here it is:

 ![](/images/ergodox-layout.png)